Mississippi Shipping Company

-Mississippi Shipping Company (also called Delta Line) of New Orleans, Louisiana was a passenger and cargo steamship company founded in 1919.
-In 1961 officially changed its name to the Delta Line.
-The Mississippi Shipping Co. serviced port from the Gulf of Mexico and east coast of South America.
-The Mississippi Shipping Co. was formed to support coffee merchants and Brazilian produce to New Orleans and up the Mississippi River. competing with the New York City trade.
-Delta Line failed to upgrade to container ships and modernize as other shipping lines did in the 1970s.
-In 1982 Delta Line, now owned by the Holiday Inn Corporation sold the line to Crowley Maritime.
-Crowley was the largest US barge and tugboat operator at the time.
-Crowley started to modernize the ships on the route, but sold the shipping line to the United States Lines in 1985.
-United States Lines brought some of the ships into its routes but went bankrupt in 1986.
-At its peak in 1949, the Mississippi-Delta line owned 14 ships at a total of 98,000 grt.
-Delta Line also moved into passenger cruise with to ship.
-During World War II the Mississippi Shipping Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
-During wartime, the Mississippi Shipping Company operated Victory ships, Liberty shipss, and a few Empire ships.
+The Mississippi Shipping Company also known as Delta Line, was a passenger and cargo steamship company founded in 1919 in New Orleans, Louisiana.
+In 1961, the company officially changed its name to Delta Line.
+The Mississippi Shipping Company serviced ports in the Gulf of Mexico and along the east coast of South America.
+Initially formed to support coffee merchants and Brazilian produce to New Orleans and up the Mississippi River, the company competed with New York City-based shipping lines.

+Delta Line failed to modernize and upgrade to container ships in the 1970s, unlike many of its competitors.
+In 1982, the company, by then owned by the Holiday Inn Corporation, sold its operations to Crowley Maritime, the largest U.S. barge and tugboat operator at the time.
+Crowley began modernizing the fleet on the route but sold the shipping line to United States Lines in 1985.
+United States Lines incorporated some of the ships into its routes but went bankrupt in 1986.

+At its peak in 1949, the Mississippi-Delta Line owned 14 ships with a total of 98,000 gross register tons.
+Delta Line also ventured into passenger cruises, although further details are unclear.
+During World War II, the Mississippi Shipping Company played a significant role in charter shipping with the Maritime Commission and War Shipping Administration.
+During the war, the company operated Victory ships, Liberty ships, and several Empire ships.